Oluwasetemi/school_of_engineering_v4/slides.md

 <v-click>

-Note:
-The <kbd v-mark.underline.yellow="+3">contenteditable</kbd> and <kbd v-mark.underline.yellow="+4">tabindex</kbd> attributes, being global attributes, can be added to any element, making them focusable in the process.
+Note: The `contenteditable` and `tabindex` attributes, being global attributes, can be added to any element, making them focusable in the process.
 Focusable elements can also be focused with a mouse or pointer, by having the autofocus attribute set, or by script, such as with `element.focus()`.
-A <kbd>tabindex</kbd>  attribute with a negative value makes the element focusable but not tabbable.
+A `tabindex` attribute with a negative value makes the element focusable but not tabbable.

 </v-click>